larisa-p-f/bipedal-walker-sac/README.md

 - **Critic Networks** (two Q-functions) mitigate overestimation bias.
 - **Entropy Coefficient** (α) is automatically learned during training to balance exploration and exploitation.
 - **Soft Updates** are applied to target networks every step.

+## Authors and Contributions

+The code within this repository are primarily authored by Larisa F.

+The file `replay_buffer.py` was developed by my group partner, Jithin C.